 A study published by BMC on November 14, 2021, Regardless of SARS-CoV-2 variants, CoronaVax's vaccine effectiveness varied from 66%.

 In June 2021, China authorized the CoronaVac vaccine for children aged between 3 and 17 years.

 The Lancet published the results from a double-blind, randomized, phase 1/2 clinical trial of CoronaVac in healthy children and adolescents aged 3–17 years old at Hebei Provincial Center for Disease Control and Prevention Zanhuang (Hebei, China) on June 28, 2021.
 CoronaVac was well tolerated and safe and induced humoral responses in children and adolescents aged 3–17.
 Neutralizing antibody titers induced by the 3·0 μg dose were higher than those of the 1·5 μg dose.
-The results support using a 3·0 μg dose with a two-immunization schedule for further studies in children and adolescents.
+The results support using a 3·0 μg dose with a two-immunization schedule for children and adolescents.

 CoronaVac COVID-19 Vaccine (Sinovac) Dosage